UniMelbHumanRoboticsLab/osrulm/code and data/readMe.txt

 1. The main projct file which contains main c++ function for the project

-2. The external force sto files and joint positions files
+2. The external force sto files and joint positions files are stroed in the folder "force and joint position"

 3. The left file in build for the project